cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

     crdb-role
     ~~~

-1. Inspect the role, revealing the values we set for the role when creating it.
+1. Inspect the role, revealing the values we set for the role when creating it:

     {% include_cached copy-clipboard.html %}
     ~~~shell